Matheus-FSantos/4vite/README.md

 ### 🤔🤷‍♂️ - Problematic

-You must have, at some point, stopped to think: “Why is it that every time I want to create a vite project I need to use the long command, ‘npm create vite@latest’?”, I don't know about you, but this sucks for me!
+You must have, at some point, stopped to think: *“Why is it that every time I want to create a vite project I need to use the long command, ‘npm create vite@latest’?”*, I don't know about you, but this sucks for me!
 That's why I decided to create this project.

 **This project will help you DRASTICALLY** shorten the "npm create vite@latest" command.